govert/RobustGeometry.NET/Readme.md

 The original C code for the robust geometric predicates was placed in the public domain by Jonathan Richard Shewchuk.

-The elegant .NET generics design for the halfedge data structure is described here by Alexander Kolliopoulos and implemented in his Lydos library, also published under the zlib license.
+The elegant .NET generics design for the halfedge data structure is [described here](http://www.dgp.toronto.edu/~alexk/) by Alexander Kolliopoulos and implemented in his Lydos library, is published under the zlib license.

 ## Roadmap